Computing Quot schemes via marked bases over quasi-stable modules: Notations and Generalities

 where $J^{(k)}$ is the monomial ideal generated by the terms $x^\alpha$ such that $x^\alpha e_k\in U$.
 We define $\cN(U) := \cup_{k = 1}^m \cN(J^{(k)}) e_k$, where $\mathcal N(J^{(k)})\subseteq \mathbb T$.

 If $M\subset \Sk^m_{\mathbf d}$ is a submodule such that for every degree $s$, the homogeneous component $M_s$ is a free $A$-module, we define the \emph{Hilbert function} of $M$ as $h_{M}(s)=\rk(M_s)$, which is the number of generators contained in an $A$-basis of $M_s$.
 In this case, we will also say that $M$ \emph{admits a Hilbert function}.
 In this setting, this definition corresponds to the classical one (e.g. \cite[Chapter 12]{Eis}), considering the localization of $A$ in any of its maximal ideals.
-If we consider a monomial module $U$, every component $U_s$ is always a free $A$-module and $h_{U}(s)=\sum_{k=1}^m h_{J^{(k)}}(s)$, with $J^{(k)}$ as in \eqref{eq:decMonMod}.
+If we consider a monomial module $U$, for every $s$, $U_s$ is always a free $A$-module and $h_{U}(s)=\sum_{k=1}^m h_{J^{(k)}}(s)$, with $J^{(k)}$ as in \eqref{eq:decMonMod}.
+If $M$ admits a Hilbert function, then for $s>>0$, $h_M(s)=p(s)$, where $p(z)$ is a numerical polynomial (see also \cite[Section 1]{BLMR}).

-If $A=K$, then Hilbert's Syzygy Theorem guarantees that every module $M\subseteq \Sk^m_{\mathbf d}$ has a graded free resolution of length at most $n$.
-If $A$ is an arbitrary $K$-algebra, there exist generally modules in $\Sk^m_{\mathbf d}$ whose minimal free resolution has an infinite length (see \cite[Chapter 6, Section 1, Exercise 11]{Eis}).
+If $A= \Bbbk$, then Hilbert's Syzygy Theorem guarantees that every module $M\subseteq \Sk^m_{\mathbf d}$ has a graded free resolution of length at most $n$.
+If $A$ is an arbitrary $ \Bbbk$-algebra, there exist generally modules in $\Sk^m_{\mathbf d}$ whose minimal free resolution has an infinite length (see \cite[Chapter 6, Section 1, Exercise 11]{Eis}).

 Assume that the module $M\subseteq \Sk^m_{\mathbf d}$ has the following graded minimal free resolution